braidn/Knowledge-Repo/SqlJoins.markdown

   * the first two tables get the ball roling and each subsequent join gets tacked on as the ball continues its ride down the hill

+###Self Joins

+* Returning a set of information where one table is actually joined to itself

+###Equi / Non Joins

+* In many cases, joins will be done by an `=` sign (equi).
+However, this is not a requirement, joins can be done via  a range (non equi joins)

 [1]: /SqlThreeTableJoinEx